pksilen/vitja-service/README.md

 # Vitja service

 TODO
-- Remote service operation cnt === 1 and must be in last operation, no db operations afterwards
 - remove defaultPaymentMethod, replace with isDefault attribute and return user sortedby that
   - test in IsExprTrue annotation that only one paymentmethod can have isDefault true
 - Make favoritesalesItemIds a many-to-many map to FavoriteSalesItem[] which is reference to SalesItem